 Programs & Activities

-The Seedlings Program (3-5 years old)
+The Sprouts Program (3-5 years old)

 Our littlest campers enjoy movement, music, singing and creative projects led by experienced early childhood educators.
 Our leaders follow the direction of your child’s interests and character while offering games and projects to stimulate their imagination and play.
 These include art, messy science experiments, trips to the blueberry patch and plenty of unstructured play time.